The Tale of Genji: Plot

 In the capital, the Emperor Suzaku is troubled by dreams of his late father, Kiritsubo, and something begins to affect his eyes.
 Meanwhile, his mother, Kokiden, grows ill, which weakens her influence over the throne, and leads to the Emperor ordering Genji to be pardoned.
 Genji returns to Kyoto.
 His son by Lady Fujitsubo, Reizei, becomes the emperor.
 The new Emperor Reizei knows Genji is his real father, and raises Genji's rank to the highest possible.

 However, when Genji turns 40 years old, his life begins to decline.
 His political status does not change, but his love and emotional life begin to incrementally diminish as middle age takes hold.
 He marries another wife, the Third Princess (known as Onna san no miya in the Seidensticker version, or Nyōsan in Waley's).
-Genji's nephew, Kashiwagi, later forces himself on the Third Princess, and she bears Kaoru (who, in a similar situation to that of Reizei, is legally known as the son of Genji).
+Genji's nephew, Kashiwagi, later rapes the Third Princess, and she bears Kaoru (who, in a similar situation to that of Reizei, is legally known as the son of Genji).
 Genji's new marriage changes his relationship with Murasaki, who had expressed her wish of becoming a nun (bikuni) though the wish was rejected by Genji.

 Genji's beloved Murasaki dies.
 In the following chapter, Maboroshi ("Illusion"), Genji contemplates how fleeting life is.
 The next chapter is titled Kumogakure ("Vanished into the Clouds"), which is left blank, but implies the death of Genji.

 Chapter 45–54 are known as the "Uji Chapters".
 These chapters follow Kaoru and his best friend, Niou.
 Niou is an imperial prince, the son of Genji's daughter, the current Empress now that Reizei has abdicated the throne, while Kaoru is known to the world as Genji's son but is in fact fathered by Genji's nephew.
 The chapters involve Kaoru and Niou's rivalry over several daughters of an imperial prince who lives in Uji, a place some distance away from the capital.
 The tale ends abruptly, with Kaoru wondering if Niou is hiding Kaoru's former lover away from him.
 Kaoru has sometimes been called the first anti-hero in literature.

 Completion

 The tale has an abrupt ending.
 Opinions vary on whether this was intended by the author.
 Arthur Waley, who made the first English translation of the whole of The Tale of Genji, believed that the work as we have it was finished.
 Ivan Morris, however, author of The World of the Shining Prince, believed that it was not complete and that later chapters were missing.

 Edward Seidensticker, who made the second translation of the Genji, believed that Murasaki Shikibu had not had a planned story structure with an ending as such but would simply have continued writing as long as she could.